Eynsham: Roads

 By the mid-18th century, Swinford had a ferry, but the main road was in poor condition.
 Heavier road traffic between Oxford and Witney preferred to pass further north via Bladon, where the better-maintained Oxford–Woodstock and Witney–Woodstock roads met.
 When the latter became a turnpike in 1751, the road via Eynsham and Swinford ferry was included as a branch.
 In 1769 the Earl of Abingdon opened Swinford Toll Bridge to replace the ferry.
 The Witney–Woodstock road ceased to be a turnpike in 1869, but the Witney–Oxford road remained one until 1877.
 Eynsham was a major coaching stop on the London–Fishguard road.
 Since 1922 this has been numbered as the A40.
 There is a planned expansion of the A40 between Eynsham and Witney into a dual carriage way, with work expected to commence in 2023 should planning permission be granted.
 In 1936 a bypass for the main road was built north of the village and the road over Swinford bridge renumbered as B4044.

 Rail

 The Witney Railway between Witney and Yarnton opened through Eynsham parish in 1861.
 The station was on the south side of the village.
 The Great Western Railway took over the line in 1890 and enlarged Eynsham station in 1944.
 British Railways closed the line to passenger trains in 1962 and in 1970 to goods traffic.
 The track was dismantled.
 The station has since been demolished and a business park built there.
 In February 2015 the Witney Oxford Transport Group proposed reopening the station as an alternative to improving the A40 road as proposed by Oxfordshire County Council.
 The case centred on the severe traffic congestion on the roads to and from Oxford.

 Industry

 Local industries include gravel extraction and a factory for superconducting magnets, Siemens Magnet Technology Ltd.

+Low Carbon Hub installed its first rooftop solar panels in Eynsham in 2013, developed in partnership with GreenTEA (Green Transition Eynsham Area), a local community energy group.